Blockchain — Practical Applications in Financial Services Tech

 Blockchain could provide greater visibility into lending environments, and when coupled with powerful analytics tools, financial services institutions will be able to turn that transparency into actionable decision-making.
 Digital ID through blockchain could contain a borrower’s mortgage history, outstanding balances, credit score, income, etc. When applying for a loan, this unique ID could be used at multiple lenders and even for cross-checking with credit agencies and employment verification, which could considerably boost the processing times.
 Blockchain technology could make loan servicing more efficient and streamlined and could help revive peer-to-peer lending practices.
 According to Capgemini, the mortgage loan industry will benefit significantly by adopting smart contracts.
 Consumers could potentially expect savings of $480 to $960 per loan and banks would be able to cut costs in the range of $3 billion to $11 billion annually by lowering processing costs in the origination process in the U.S. and European markets.
 There are already companies using blockchain for lending, for example: SALT, ETHLend, and Ripio Credit Network.

 The very nature of blockchain means that data is shared and there is a permanent audit trail.
 In this shared data environment, regulators wouldn’t need to gather, store, reconcile and aggregate the information themselves.
 Having access to one shared record could reduce the duplication of records between regulators and financial institutions and could result in significant industry-wide cost savings.
 It would also improve the speed and quality of the regulatory review process as it would eliminate the need for reconciliation.
 One example where blockchain could simplify and streamline processes is with KYC (Know Your Customer), as it removes the need to trust a third party by trusting the network-agreed dataset.
 Blockchain’s digital efficiency, distributed nature and improved security make it uniquely positioned to be a reliable source of truth for KYC and other identity-related events.
-Established financial institutions are investing in blockchain solutions to solve for compliance issues.
+Established financial institutions are investing in blockchain solutions to solve for regulatory compliance issues.
 One project of note — Massive Autonomous Distributed Reconciliation (Madrec) brings together UBS, Barclays, Credit Suisse, KBC, SIX and Thomson Reuters, to test a blockchain platform to help them comply with the MiFID II regulatory requirements.

 “This use of blockchain to solve real-world regulatory requirements in a cost effective way is very appealing,” Emmanuel Aidoo, Credit Suisse